thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)

-In the simplified class diagram below you can see the major high level relations of the classes which do implement the access to **‘Authors’** with the REST Client to make it easier to convert between the JSON data and Java objects in both directions.
+In the simplified class diagram below you can see the major high level relations of the classes to implement the access to the **‘Authors’** REST Client.
+This makes it easier to convert between the **JSON data** and **Java objects** in both directions.

 ![rest-api-classdiagram](images/rest-api-classdiagram.png)

 First you need to define the **interface** of the service you want to invoke.
 Here we use the [interface AuthorsService](../web-api-java-jee/src/main/java/com/ibm/webapi/data/AuthorsService.java).
+The method **‘getAuthor’** returns an object of the Author class.

 ```java
 import javax.ws.rs.GET;